jhavishesh/100DaysOfCodes/README.md

 • Leetcode Weekly 275 Contest\
 • Check if Every Row and Column Contains All Numbers\
-• Minimum Swaps to Group All 1's Together II\
+• Phone directory\
-• Practice of 5Qs of Array
+• Practice of 5Qs of Array\
+• Is Sudoku Valid

+## Day-20

+•Nuts and Bolts Problem\
+•Serialize and Deserialize a Binary Tree \
+•Column name from a given column number\
+•Rotting Oranges